varJATIN/REACT/README.md

 DOM elements generate events

-click :	The event occurs when the user clicks on an element

-change :	The event occurs when the content of a form element, the selection, or the checked state have changed
-				(for input, select, and <textarea>)
+*click :	The event occurs when the user clicks on an element *change :	The event occurs when the content of a form element, the selection, or the checked state have changed (for input, select, and <textarea>)

-focus	= The event occurs when an element gets focus

-blur =	The event occurs when an element loses focus
+*focus	: The event occurs when an element gets focus *blur :	The event occurs when an element loses focus

 load	= The event occurs when an object has loaded [ document loaded we need to perfom some task]

 Low Level events:

-keydown	= The event occurs when the user is pressing a key keyup	= The event occurs when the user releases a key keypress= The event occurs when the user presses a key
+keydown	= The event occurs when the user is pressing a key

+keyup	= The event occurs when the user releases a key

+keypress= The event occurs when the user presses a key

 mousedown= The event occurs when the user presses a mouse button over an element